timbrockley/hugo-timbrockley-github-io/content/development/htmx-golang.md

 ##  Javascript

 This application uses [HTMX version 1.9.9](/javascript/htmx199.min.js) from the [HTMX Website](https://htmx.org/) downloaded and saved in the "javascript" directory.
-It does use javascript which still needs to be enabled on your browser but you do not have any javascript yourself in order to use it.
-Instead tag attributes are embedded in your HTML code.
+It does use javascript which still needs to be enabled in the browser but you do not have write any javascript code yourself in order to use it.
+Instead, tag attributes are embedded in your HTML code to define the requests to the server."

 ## Templates